 You can request a waiver of the application fee if:

 - You have an undergraduate GPA of 3.2 or above.

 - You are entering graduate school for the first time or have not received a post-baccalaureate degree.

-The Application Fee Grant does not apply to the following professional programs, which are not administered by the Graduate School:
+The Application Fee Waiver does not apply to the following professional programs, which are not administered by the Graduate School: